-Dr. Tovah Bender will give a talk entitled “Happy to Stay Single: Artisan Men and Delayed Marriage in Renaissance-Era Florence” at the University of Minnesota’s Center for Medieval Studies on October 12 as part of the Center’s Homecoming Series.
+Dr. Tovah Bender gave a talk entitled, “Happy to Stay Single: Artisan Men and Delayed Marriage in Renaissance-Era Florence,” at the University of Minnesota’s Center for Medieval Studies on October 12 as part of the Center’s Homecoming Series.

-On October 10, 2017, Dr. Aurora Morcillo will be interviewed live at 9 P.M. in CNN Spanish's news hour Camilo.
+On October 10, 2017, Dr. Aurora Morcillo was interviewed live at 9 P.M. in CNN Spanish's news hour Camilo.
 She will address the current events and crises in Calatuña, Spain.

 On March 9, 2017, Dr. Dan Royles published his latest blog article on Nursing Clio, a platform where historians bring research on the past in correspondence with current issues.
 His piece "Love and Rage" discusses political funerals in the context of the American AIDS crisis.

 On January 31, 2017, Dr. Michael Bustamante published an editorial on Medium, "Cuban-American Politicians Should Remember Refugee Roots."

 On January 22, 2017, Dr. Alexandra Cornelius participated in HistoryMiami Museum's Civil War symposium, which featured a keynote address by Columbia University's Pulitzer Prize winning author Eric Foner.
 The department's expert on nineteenth-century race relations moderated a discussion panel on different aspects of Reconstruction.

 On December 02, 2016, Dr. Michael Bustamante published a compilation of literary and visual sources on "Cuba beyond Castro" in the Washington Post.
 Access his latest piece here.

 On November 30th 2016, Dr. Bianca Premo published “Finally, Again: Miami before Trump and After Castro” for The North American Congress on Latin America (NACLA).